 What is cross-cultural experience, and how do I obtain it?

-Does the college offer any special programs that would help me gain the multicultural experience and experience with children that I need?
+Does the college offer any special programs that would help me gain the cross-cultural experience and experience with children that I need?

 The College of Education has a variety of opportunities for student to gain experience with children.
 To learn more about these programs and services, please visit the Opportunities for Students page.